WAAP is the world Federation of Animal Science Societies and Associations.

 WAAP is an International Non-Governmental Organisation with special consultative status with FAO since 1974.

 WAAP organises every five years a World Conference on Animal Production, together with the relevant Organising Committee.
-The last World Conference took place in Beijing, China 2013.
+The last World Conference took place in Vancouver, Canada July 2018.
+The next will be held in Lyon, France in August 2023.

 WAAP delivered in 1998 the first International Animal Agriculture Awards.